-Here are 9 brands with the best basics you should invest in!
+Here are brands with the best basics you should invest in.

 Think basics with a little bit of retro flair.
 For Betina Lou designer Marie-Eve Emond, the focus is on craftsmanship and making clothes that will last.
-Marie-Eve has also made it a point of working with other local talent, curating a mix of sustainable (and aesthetically-pleasing!) brands in her Montreal store.
+Marie-Eve has also made it a point of working with other local talents, curating a mix of sustainable (and aesthetically pleasing!) brands in her Montreal store.

 Touting itself as an elevated basics brand, New York-based Richer Poorer offers pieces with a hip, laissez-faire attitude.
 Think like an Urban Outfitters sort of vibe with boxy cropped tees, vintage-inspired t-shirts like the raglan or henley cuts, half-zip sweaters, and its best-selling classic bralette that comes in 16 different colours.
 Comfy, casual, and oh-so-cool.

 It wouldn’t be a true basics roundup without including Everlane, although the brand hardly needs an introduction these days.
-The brands lineup features everything from cashmere sweaters and silk shirts, to bootcut jeans, and clean cut jumpsuits — all simple and classic enough to compliment anything in your existing closet.
+The brand’s lineup features everything from cashmere sweaters and silk shirts, to bootcut jeans, and clean-cut jumpsuits — all simple and classic enough to complement anything in your existing closet.